-Multisensory defects in ASD suggest cerebellar dysfunction.
 Atypical sensory responsiveness in ASD children can be detected as early as 4-6 months of age (Zwaigenbaum et al., 2005).
 Autistic individuals show abnormalities in eyeblink conditioning (Oristaglio et al., 2013; Sears et al., 1994; Tobia and Woodruff-Pak, 2009).
-Mouse models of ASD also show disrupted eyeblink conditioning, including Fragile X mouse model (Koekkoek et al., 2005), as well as Shank3($+/\Delta$ C), Cntnap2-/-, and MeCP2, and the paternal duplication of the human ortholog of 15q11-13 (Kloth et al., 2013, Soc Neurosci Abstr).
-Thus multisensory learning deficits appear to be widespread features of both human ASD and animal models of ASD.
+Mouse models of ASD also show disrupted eyeblink conditioning, including Fragile X (Koekkoek et al., 2005).
+Thus, multisensory learning deficits appear to be recurring features of both human ASD and animal models of ASD.

-Consistent with the importance of subcortical sensory processing is the observation that from infancy onward, autistic children (and often their siblings) show atypical sensory responsiveness.
-Visual orienting latencies to nonsocial stimuli are atypically slow in 7-montholds who later meet ASD criteria (Elison et al., 2013).
+Consistent with the importance of subcortical sensory processing is the observation that from infancy onward, autistic children (and often their siblings) show atypical sensory responsiveness (Markram and Markram, 2010).
+Visual orienting latencies to nonsocial stimuli are atypically slow in 7 month olds who later meet ASD criteria (Elison et al., 2013).
 At later ages, sensory abnormalities persist (Leekam et al., 2007) and more complex deficits emerge.
-(Klin et al., 2009) reported that 2-year-old autistic children attended more strongly to multisensory simple synchrony than more complex combinations associated with natural biological motion.
+Klin and colleagues (Klin et al., 2009) reported that 2-year-old autistic children attended more strongly to multisensory simple synchrony than more complex combinations associated with natural biological motion.
 ASD patients show unreliable evoked neocortical responses to simple, nonsocial sensory stimuli (Dinstein et al., 2012).
 These abnormalities are potentially causative, since sensory responsiveness and social symptoms are strongly correlated in high-functioning autism patients (Hilton et al., 2010).
-Together, this evidence suggests that abnormal sensory preprocessing may arise early in the etiology of ASD, and perhaps play a causative role.
-This concept would provide a functional interpretation for the developmental diaschisis hypothesis.
+Consistent with a cerebellar-dysfunction hypothesis, motor dysfunctions are large (effect size = 1.2 SDs) and occur at a rate of approximately 80% in ASD (Fournier et al., 2010).
+Together, this evidence suggests that abnormal sensory preprocessing may arise early in the etiology of ASD and perhaps play a causative role.

-Finally, cerebellar learning deficits could also affect not only sensory information arriving in cerebellar cortex, but also nonsensory information.
-The cerebellar mossy fiber pathway has a considerable corticopontine component, which conveys efference copy for motor - and perhaps nonmotor (Huang et al., 2013) - information.
-Considering the self-similarity of cerebellar circuitry, any cerebellar deficits would be expected to affect the processing of all information arriving via the mossy fiber pathway.
+Finally, cerebellar learning deficits could affect not only sensory information arriving in cerebellar cortex but could also disrupt the processing of nonsensory information.
+The cerebellar mossy fiber pathway has a considerable corticopontine component, which conveys efference copy for motor-and perhaps nonmotor (Huang et al., 2013)-information.
+Considering the self-similarity of cerebellar circuitry, any cerebellar deficits would be expected to have similar effects on the processing of all information arriving via the mossy fiber pathway.